firebolt-db/godocs/docs/sql_reference/functions-reference/array/flatten.md

 # FLATTEN

 Converts an array of arrays into a flat array.
-That is, for every element that is an array, this function extracts its elements into the new array.
+This means for every element that is an array, this function extracts its elements into the new array.
 The resulting flattened array contains all the elements from all source arrays.

 The function: